Once you have made it through the sinkhole claim process and your insurance company has approved your claim, the repair process starts.

 How up to date are your methods and tools?

 You don't have to understand how everything works.
 You do want to know how well the company has kept up with new advances in the sinkhole remediation process.
 Ask them what equipment advances they have made since they have been in business.

 May I speak with some of your customers?

 If the company is reputable, they should be able to give you some verified testimonials.
 You may be able to walk a job site with a foreman.

-A sinkhole repair company will be in and around your home and your family for a few weeks, maybe even a month during the repair process.
+A sinkhole repair company will be in and around your property for a few weeks, maybe even a month during the repair process.
 For this reason, it is important to select one that you are comfortable with.
 After you have considered the "hard facts", consider how the company representatives made you feel about the process.
 Were you given a hard sell, or did they seem to want you to be an informed customer?
 Trust your gut.